Admin-7/Mr-Robot-techniques/Accomplices-and-allies.md

 * [A World Without Police](http://aworldwithoutpolice.org) - an online journal and organizer's resource inviting you "to think and act with other visionaries, and find ways to achieve a police-free world."
 * [Better Angels Collective](https://betterangels.github.io/) - a wholly virtual "anarchist collective creating liberatory software."
 * [Between the lines](http://betweenthelines.github.io/) - a small collective with a focus on creating tools/notes on privacy and protest.
+* [CryptoParty NYC](https://www.cryptoparty.in/nyc) - a decentralized movement with the goal of passing on knowledge about protecting yourself in digital spaces.
 * [Edgeryders](https://edgeryders.eu/) - an umbrella organization offering specific initiatives infrastructure support (like funding, etc.) that doubles as a social network for local activists to connect with one another.
 * [MACC's CyPurr Collective/CryptoSquad NYC](http://macc.nyc/groups) - a group devoted to sharing information with cybersecurity-minded folks at workshops and socials.
 * [The Tech Autonomists](https://tech-autonomy.com/) - Tech Autonomy is the reanimation of technomagical empowerment as a part of reclaiming freedom from capitalist control and coercion.